fahbench/fahbench/doc/overview.md

 The benchmark consists of a short molecular dynamics (MD) simulation of proteins.
 Molecular dynamics simulates how each atom moves over time.
-The score represents how much 'virtual' or simulated time your computer can manage in a given unit of 'real' or wallclock time.
+The score represents how much simulated time your computer can process in a given unit of 'real' (wallclock) time.
+Higher is better.

-In the early days, molecular dynamics simulations were run on powerful supercomputers (on CPUs).
-Since there are many thousands of atoms that are only loosely coupled, molecular dynamics proved to benefit greatly from the parallelism offered by commodity GPUs.
+Since there are many thousands of atoms being simulated, molecular dynamics benefits from the parallelism offered by commodity GPUs.
 Instead of rendering many triangles every second for a video game, these devices can compute the trajectories of many atoms quickly.
 A molecular dynamics computation fully exploits the